spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 Build the `sftp` source and register it with Data Flow.

-### Run the sample app
+### Run the Sample App

-Follow the instructions for running the sample on your preferred platform, up to the `Drop file...` Step`.
+Follow the instructions for running the sample on your preferred platform, up to the `Copy file...` step.

-If you have already completed the main exercise, restore the data to its initial state, and redeploy the stream:
+If you have already completed the main exercise, restore the data to its initial state and redeploy the stream:

-- Clean the local and remote data directories
+1. Clean the local and remote data directories.
-- Execute the SQL command `DROP TABLE PEOPLE;` in the database
+1. Run the `DROP TABLE PEOPLE;` SQL command in the database.
-- Undeploy the stream, and deploy it again to run the updated `sftp` source
+1. Undeploy the stream and deploy it again to run the updated `sftp` source.

-If you are running in Cloud Foundry, set the deployment properties to bind `sftp` to the `mysql` service.
-For example:
+If you run in Cloud Foundry, set the deployment properties to bind `sftp` to the `mysql` service, as the following example shows:

 ```bash
 dataflow>stream deploy inboundSftp --properties "deployer.sftp.cloudfoundry.services=nfs,mysql"
 ```

-### Drop a file into the remote directory
+### Copy a File into the Remote Directory

-Let's use one small file for this.
+We use one small file for this.
-The directory `data/split` in the sample project contains the contents of `data/name-list.csv` split into 20 files.
+The `data/split` directory in the sample project contains the contents of `data/name-list.csv` split into 20 files.
 Upload `names_aa.csv`:

-### Inspect the database
+### Inspect the Database

-Using a Database tool, as described above, view the contents of the `INT_METADATA_STORE` table.
+By using a database tool, as described earlier, view the contents of the `INT_METADATA_STORE` table.
+The following image shows the result:

 ![JDBC Metadata Store](images/metadata_store_1.png)

-Note that there is a single key-value pair, where the key identies the file name (the prefix `sftpSource/` provides a namespace for the `sftp` source app) and the value is a timestamp indicating when the message was received.
+Note that there is a single key-value pair, where the key identifies the file name (the `sftpSource/` prefix provides a namespace for the `sftp` source app).
+The value is a timestamp indicating when the message was received.
 The metadata store tracks files that have already been processed.
 This prevents the same files from being pulled from the remote directory on every polling cycle.
-Only new files, or files that have been updated will be processed.
+Only new files or files that have been updated are processed.

-Since there are no uniqueness constraints on the `PEOPLE` table, a file processed multiple times by our batch job will result in duplicate table rows.
-Since we have configured a persistent metadata store, duplicate processing will be prevented across container restarts.
-You can verify this by undeploying and redeploying the stream, or simply restarting the `sftp` source.
+Since there are no uniqueness constraints on the `PEOPLE` table, a file being processed multiple times by our batch job results in duplicate table rows.
+Since we have configured a persistent metadata store, duplicate processing is prevented across container restarts.
+You can verify this by undeploying and redeploying the stream or by restarting the `sftp` source.

 If we view the `PEOPLE` table, it should look something like this:

 ![People table](images/people_table_1.png)

-Now let's upload the same file to the SFTP server, or if you are logged into it, you can just update the timestamp:
+Now we can upload the same file to the SFTP server.
+If you are logged into it, you can update the timestamp, as follows:

 ```bash
 touch /remote-files/names_aa.csv
 ```

-Now the file will be reprocessed and the `PEOPLE` table will contain duplicate data.
-If you `ORDER BY FIRST_NAME`, you will see something like this:
+Now the file is reprocessed and the `PEOPLE` table contains duplicate data.
+If you `ORDER BY FIRST_NAME`, you see something like this:

 ![People table with duplicates](images/people_table_2.png)

-Of course, if we drop another one of files into the remote directory, that will processed and we will see another entry in the Metadata Store.
+If we drop another one of files into the remote directory, that is processed, and we see another entry in the Metadata Store.